meifhuang/Weather-App/README.md

 # Weather-App
-Odin Project - Weather App
+Odin Project - Weather App created with HTML, CSS, Javascript using a WeatherAPI